Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Fitting procedure

 Inputs are standardized using the \textsc{StandardScaler} implementation from the Scikit-learn library~\cite{pedregosa2011scikit}.
 The model is trained using the AdamW optimizer \cite{Loshchilov2017DecoupledWD} with learning rate $3\times10^{-4}$, weight decay $10^{-4}$, cosine annealing schedule to $3\times10^{-6}$, batch size~$4096$, and early stopping (patience~$20$).
 Automatic mixed-precision training~\cite{Micikevicius2017MixedPT} and gradient clipping (max-norm~$1.0$) are applied. $90\%$ of the generated data is used for training and the remainder for validation.

 The trained emulator exhibits excellent performance, achieving mean and median relative errors of $0.09\%$ and $0.05\%$, respectively, on the validation set.
 This high accuracy is visually demonstrated in Fig.~\ref{fig:bk_learning}.
 The left panel shows a strong one-to-one correlation between the emulated and exact values of $\ln N(r, x)$ across many orders of magnitude.
 The distribution of relative errors, shown in the right panel, is sharply peaked at zero, confirming that the vast majority of predictions are accurate to within a few per mille.
+The slight asymmetry in the 2D histogram reflects the non-uniform distribution of validation samples across the multi-scale $(r,x)$ domain and parameter space, and is amplified by binning in the density plot.
+The relative errors quantify the emulator accuracy with respect to the tabulated BK targets on a held-out validation set, and should not be interpreted as the intrinsic numerical uncertainty of the BK solver.

 Beyond its high accuracy on the validation set, it is important to demonstrate the emulator’s performance on representative test cases.
 In Fig.~\ref{fig:N_vs_r}, we show a direct comparison of the emulated dipole amplitude with the exact BK solution for a parameter set not used in training.
 The excellent agreement across a wide range of $r$ confirms that the emulator reproduces the BK evolution with high fidelity, providing a reliable surrogate for phenomenological applications.